andrewcstewart/awesome-democracy-data/README.md

  - :us: [Voteview](https://voteview.com/data) - Voteview allows users to view every congressional roll call vote in American history on a map of the United States and on a liberal-conservative ideological map including information about the ideological positions of voting Senators and Representatives.
  - :us: [LegiScan National Legislative Datasets](https://legiscan.com/datasets) - Weekly snapshots of session data are created each Sunday morning with updated information on an as-needed basis.
 Provided in simple comma-separated values files for general bill data, or the most complete form packaged as LegiScan API JSON payloads.
  - :canada: [Poltext](https://www.poltext.org/en/home) - The main goal of the Poltext project is to collect textual data sources used for policy analysis in Canada, to record the data using a variety of recognized coding methods, and to give researchers free access to the scientific knowledge thus accumulated.
+ - :us: [openstates](https://openstates.org/) - Track bills, review upcoming legislation, and see how your local representatives are voting in your state.
+Open States aggregates legislative information from all 50 states, Washington, D.C., and Puerto Rico.
+This information is then standardized, cleaned, and published to the public via OpenStates.org, a powerful API, and bulk downloads.
+ - :us: [unitedstates](https://theunitedstates.io/) - A shared commons of data and tools for the United States.
+Made by the public, used by the public.
+   - [congress-legislators](https://github.com/unitedstates/congress-legislators) - Members of the United States Congress, 1789-Present, in YAML/JSON/CSV, as well as committees, presidents, and vice presidents.
+   - [uscode](https://github.com/unitedstates/uscode) -  A working parser for the US Code's hierarchy, and a work-in-progress parser for the full content.
+   - [districts](https://github.com/unitedstates/districts) - GeoJSON and other shape files for the federal legislative districts of the US.

 ## :flags: Political parties